decred/politeia/politeiawww/api/www/v2/api.md

 ### `Start vote`

+THIS ROUTE HAS BEEN DEPRECATED.
+The pi/v1 routes should be used instead.

 Start the voting period on the given proposal.

 Signature is a signature of the hex encoded SHA256 digest of the JSON encoded